Top 10 Architecture Books Every Architecture Student Should Have

 3. The Architecture of the City by Aldo Rossi

 Aldo Rossi was an Italian architect and designer who miraculously achieved international fame in four distinct areas: theory, drawing, architecture and product design.
-He was the first Italian to receive the Pritzker Prize for architecture.
+Furthermore, he was the first Italian to receive the Pritzker Prize for architecture.
 He won the prize in 1990.

 4. Delirious New York by Rem Koolhaas